-Why Parents of College-Aged Kids Need a Power of Attorney
+Why Parents of College-Aged Kids Need a New Graduate Estate Planning Package

 When your child turns 18, they’re legally considered an adult—even if they still depend on you.
 This milestone can bring unexpected challenges for parents, especially when it comes to making medical or financial decisions.
 Without proper legal documents in place, you may be shut out from accessing your child’s medical records, helping with finances, or stepping in during an emergency.